-$$a \leqslant \frac{c^4}{4Gm} \,. \tag{27}$$
+$$a \leqslant \frac{c^4}{AGm}$$ .
+(27)

 In particular, the quantum limit (26) applies to microscopic particles, whereas the general-relativistic limit applies to macroscopic systems.
-Can you confirm that in each domain the relevant limit is the smaller of Challenge 63 e the two?
+Can you confirm that in each domain the relevant limit is the smaller of Ref.

-Ref.
 159 running time of 500 s.
-For longer time periods, the record in 1997 was about $10^{-15}$ ; but Ref.
-160 values around $10^{-17}$ seem within technological reach.
+For longer time periods, the record in 1997 was about 10^{-15} ; but values around 10-17 seem within technological reach.
 The precision of clocks is limited for short measuring times by noise, and for long measuring times by drifts, i.e., by systematic effects.
 The region of highest stability depends on the clock type; it usually lies between 1 ms for optical clocks and 5000 s for masers.
 Pulsars are the only type of clock for which this region is not known yet; it certainly lies at more than 20 years, the time elapsed at the time of writing since their discovery.

 The shortest times measured are the lifetimes of certain 'elementary' particles.
-In par-Ref.
-161 ticular, the lifetime of certain D mesons have been measured at less than $10^{-23}$ s.
+In particular, the lifetime of certain D mesons have been measured at less than 10-23 s.
 Such times are measured using a bubble chamber, where the track is photographed.
-Can you estimate how long the track is?
+Can you Challenge 166 s estimate how long the track is?
 (This is a trick question - if your length cannot be observed with an optical microscope, you have made a mistake in your calculation.)

-The longest times encountered in nature are the lifetimes of certain radioisotopes, over $10^{15}$ years, and the lower limit of certain proton decays, over $10^{32}$ years.
+The longest times encountered in nature are the lifetimes of certain radioisotopes, over 1015 years, and the lower limit of certain proton decays, over 1032 years.
 These times are thus much larger than the age of the universe, estimated to be fourteen thousand million Ref.
 162 years.